DallanQ/brass_birmingham_1/Manual.md

 - The location is adjacent to one or more of your Link tiles.

-### Connected Locations (Page 8)
+### Connected Locations (page 8)

 Two locations are considered "connected" to each other if you can trace a route of Link tiles (owned by any player) from one location to the other.

-### Consuming Coal (Page 8)
+### Consuming Coal (page 8)

 Coal is required to build rail Links and certain Industry tiles.

 To consume coal, a rail Link or Industry tile must be connected to a source of coal (after it is placed).

-#### Coal must be consumed from:
+#### Coal must be consumed from: (page 8)

 1. The closest (fewest Link tiles distant) connected unflipped Coal Mine (owned by any player).
 If multiple Coal Mines are equally close, choose one.
 If a Coal Mine runs out of coal, and you need more, choose the next closest Coal Mine.
 Consuming coal in this way is free.

 2. If you are not connected to an unflipped Coal Mine, you can purchase coal from the Coal Market, starting at the cheapest price.
-This requires a connection to a icon (shown on the Warrington, Shrewsbury, Nottingham, Gloucester, and Oxford Merchants around the edge of the board).
-If the Coal Market is empty, you can still purchase coal for £8.
+This requires a connection to a double arrows icon (shown on the Warrington, Shrewsbury, Nottingham, Gloucester, and Oxford Merchants around the edge of the board).
+If the Coal Market is empty, you can still purchase coal for £8 / coal cube.

 Consumed coal cubes are placed back into the General Supply.

 Historical Note: Coal was required in large quantities, so a robust transportation network was critical.

-### Consuming Iron (Page 8)
+### Consuming Iron (page 8)

 Iron is required to perform the Develop action, and to build certain Industry tiles.

 To consume iron, an Industry tile does not need a connection to a source of iron.

-#### Iron must be consumed from:
+#### Iron must be consumed from: (page 8)

 1. Any unflipped Iron Works (owned by any player); it does not have to be the closest.
 If you need more than 1 iron, you can consume each iron from a different Iron Works.
 Consuming iron in this way is free.

-2. If there are no unflipped Iron Works, you can purchase iron from the Iron Market , starting at the cheapest price.
-If the Iron Market is empty, you can still purchase iron for £6.
+2. If there are no unflipped Iron Works, you can purchase iron from the Iron Market, starting at the cheapest price.
+If the Iron Market is empty, you can still purchase iron for £6 / Iron cube.

 Consumed iron cubes are placed back into the General Supply.

 Historical Note: These industries generally required iron in low volumes, so it could also be transported via horse and wagon.

-### Consuming Beer (Page 8)
+### Consuming Beer (page 8)

 You may be required to consume beer when selling cotton, manufactured goods, or pottery; or when performing the Network action during the Rail Era.
 The amount required, if any, will be shown in the top right corner of the Industry tile.

-#### Beer may be consumed from any of the following sources: (Page 8)
+#### Beer may be consumed from any of the following sources: (page 8)

-1. Your unflipped Breweries .
+1. Your unflipped Breweries.
 These do not need to be connected to the location where the beer is required.

 2. An opponent's unflipped Brewery.
 These must be connected to the location where the beer is required.